chiaracriscuolo/FAIR-DB/README.md

 ## Paper Abstract

 In our everyday lives, technologies based on data play an increasingly important role.
-With the widespread adoption of decision making systems also in very sensitive environments, Fairness has become a very important topic of discussion within the data science community.
+With the widespread adoption of decision making systems also in very sensitive environments, fairness has become a very important topic of discussion within the data science community.
 In this context, it is crucial to ensure that the data on which we base these decisions, are fair, and do not reflect historical biases.

 In this demo we propose FAIR-DB (FunctionAl dependencIes to discoveR Data Bias), a system that exploiting the notion of Functional Dependency, a particular type of constraint on the data, can discover unethical behaviours in a dataset.